serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 may be caused by some blocking operations in arduino.
 I was using a standard library for Adafruit PCA9685.
 The library uses some synchronous calls from Wire.h.
 It seems that was causing issues.

+# Cmake + Clion + ROS

+In order to have ROS environment and dependencies loaded to CLion one has to launch CLion in the sourced environment.

+    source ./devel/setup.bash
+    sh PATH_TO_CLION/bin/clion.sh

+Then open a ROS project:
+`File -> Open -> select YOUR_ROS_WORKSPACE/src/CMakeLists.txt  -> Open as Project`.